AfricasTalkingLtd/africastalking-java/README.md

 ```

+## Initialization

+The following static methods are available on the `AfricasTalking` class to initialize the SDK:

+- `initialize(USERNAME, API_KEY, Format = XML, Currency = KES)`: Initialize SDK.

+- `setEnvironment(Environment = PRODUCTION)`: Define environment.
+Can either be `Environment.SANDBOX` or `Environment.PRODUCTION` (by default)

+- `enableLogging(bool)`: Enable or disable request logging.

+- `getService(Service.class | AfricasTalking.SERVICE_*)`: Get an instance to a given service by name or by class.

 ## Services

 All methods return a `String` of `xml` or `json` data based on the specified format.
 All methods are synchronous (i.e. will block current thread) but provide asynchronous variants that take a `Callback<String>` as the last argument.

-- `initialize(USERNAME, API_KEY, Format = XML, Currency = KES)`: Initialize SDK.

-- `setEnvironment(Environment = PRODUCTION)`: Define environment.
-Can either be `Environment.SANDBOX` or `Environment.PRODUCTION` (by default)

-- `enableLogging(bool)`: Enable or disable request logging

 ### `AccountService`